fountain72/splunk-query/README.md

   -l LATEST, --latest LATEST
                         Specify latest

-+ Adding default user with service account “t2cmsplunk”.
++ Adding default user with service account “YOUR_SERVICE_ACCOUNT”.
 But you still can use your NT login, when you use “ -u “ option.
 + Adding earliest and latest option.
 These are optional, not mandatory.

 ### Example